-The name “Apokreas” derivies from the Greek phrase Apoxh apo kreas, literally meaning “goodbye to meat.”
+The Greek name for Carnival, Apokreas, derivies from the Greek phrase αποχή από κρέας, literally meaning “abstinence from meat.”

 On the next day, Clean Monday, or Kathera Deftera, Greeks enjoy a feast of predominantly fish and other nonmeat dishes.
 Weather permitting, locals also spend the afternoon flying kites.